-It seems like most every cruiser I talk to has a tale of woe about all the problems they have had with their boat and how much those problems have screwed up their plans.
-For crying out loud, if cars were as unreliable as voyaging sailboats, we would have all stuck with horses!
+It seems like almost every cruiser I talk to has a tale of woe about all the problems they have had with their boat and how much those problems have screwed up their plans.
+For crying out loud, if cars were as unreliable as voyaging sailboats, we would have stuck with horses!

-By now, most of you are probably saying “John, tell us something we didn’t already know”.
+By now, most of you are probably saying, “John, tell us something we didn’t already know”.

 I don’t say this to boast.
 Undoubtedly there has been an element of luck in this record.
 But I also think that the boat maintenance rules that we have developed over many years of voyaging have helped too.
 Here they are: